JavierBonet/authenticator/README.md

 # Introduction
-NodeJS authentication and authorization logic with a simple frontend
+NodeJS authentication and authorization logic with a simple React frontend

 ## :ledger: Index